-10 More queueing disciplines & classes
+10 More queueing disciplines

-The Linux kernel offers us lots of queueing disciplines and several classes.
-By far the most widely used discipline is the pfifo_fast queue - this is the default.
+The Linux kernel offers us lots of queueing disciplines.
+By far the most widely used is the pfifo_fast queue - this is the default.
 This also explains why these advanced features are so robust.
 They are nothing more than 'just another queue'.